 Fortunately, Vasquez and McCormack, the job searcher and the job hirer, found each other through the one service that was able to connect them – Ready to Work New Jersey (RTWNJ).

 Awarded to the NJ Community College Consortium for Workforce & Economic Development, this federal grant program provides job training, job placement assistance and support services to long-term-unemployed state residents.
 Priority preference is given to US military veterans.
+You can learn more about navigating the recruitment and further education processes as a military veteran by visiting the Upskilled website.
 The program also provides on-the-job training salary reimbursements of up to $10,000 to participating employers.

 Vasquez, a US Army veteran, learned about the program through a local veterans’ affairs office.
 Upon registering for RTWNJ, she was invited to attend a 2-day career workshop held at Camden County College where she met college Director Melanie Monturano and RTWNJ Coordinator Daniel Lim.